Day Camps for kids 5-12

 Camp Fresh Roots is hosted on a working schoolyard farm and forest!
 That means we’ll be digging in the soil, using hand tools, looking for bugs, peering at plants, and moving through the sometimes narrow paths and uneven surfaces you’d expect to find between garden beds and on forest paths.
 We will also be preparing and eating food together!

-You are welcome to visit the David Thompson farm with your camper at any time, and we’re happy to arrange a time to visit Suwa’lkh.
+You are welcome to visit the David Thompson farm with your camper at any time, and we’re happy to arrange a time to visit Millside.

 While we will do our best to accommodate campers of all abilities, we do not have on site medical personnel, nor are we able to provide one-on-one aides for campers.
 Campers are welcome to bring their own aides, translators, or other support people.
-All campers must be able to follow the behavioural expectations listed above independently or with the support of a family-provided aide.
+All campers must be able to follow behavioural expectations (see below) independently or with the support of a family-provided aide.
 Please contact our camp team at camp@freshroots.ca or call 778-764-0344 if you have any questions or concerns.

 Do you have programs for older campers?

 For our camp alumni, we also offer the LEX program for youth ages 12-14 who are interested in gaining leadership experience and volunteering with camp.
-Applications are open now!
+Applications open in January, and we’ll send an email to families of eligible campers with more info.

 How do the age groups work?
 Can my camper be with their sibling or friends?

 We welcome campers ages 5-11 in most of our programs!
-We offer a half-day Sampler in July for campers as young as 4, and older camper programs in August for campers as old as 12.
+We offer programs in August for campers as old as 12.
 For our camp alumni, we also offer the LEX program for youth ages 12-14 who are interested in gaining leadership experience and volunteering with camp.

 While we will do our best to honor friend requests, we may need to split up very large groups of friends to ensure a positive camp experience for all our campers.
-We will contact the families involved if this come up to find a good solution.
+We will contact the families involved to find a good solution if this occurs.

 The camp I want is full!
 Is there a waitlist?